andrewbutterfield/utp-calculator/README.md

 > ghci UTPCalcMAIN.lhs

-For now this code may not compile -- this will be marked DNC (Does Not Compile) in the commit message.
+For now this code may not compile -- this will be marked DNC (Does Not Compile) in the commit message or SDNC (Still does not compile).

-Eventually it'll get cabal'd
+Eventually it'll get cabal'd (and eventually stack'd?).

 ### Contribution guidelines ###